michaelbaisch/ofxCef/readme.md

 4. On the left in the source tree select now each `.cpp` file in `addons/ofxCef/src` and set the type in the file inspector to `Objective-C++ Source`.

 	![Screenshot Xcode Objective-C Sources](images/screenshot-xcode-objc-sources.png)

+If you get a Code Signing error `code object is not signed at all / Command CodeSign failed with a nonzero exit code` in of_v0.10.1 you might have to add `--deep` to `Other Code Signing Flags`.
+Delete the app before rebuilding.

 **Note on the `cef_helper_mac`**

 If you change any of the following sources you have to rebuild the `cef_helper_mac`: